mattweirick/mattweirick.github.io/_posts/2022-04-01-call-for-chapters-training-library-instructors.md

 - Case Studies
 - Learner Reflections & Perspectives

-## Training Student Library Instructors, Vol 1: A Guide for LIS Faculty &amp; Graduate Programs
+## Training Library Instructors, Vol 1: A Guide for LIS Faculty &amp; Graduate Programs

 The first volume will focus on integrating teacher training in graduate programs by LIS faculty.
 The book will begin with background and a review of relevant literature regarding training in LIS curricula, followed by case studies with practical examples of effective training in LIS programs and case studies of LIS faculty collaborating with partners on or off campus to provide training for students.
 The volume will close with reflections and perspectives from graduate students and early-career librarians with or without instruction training in their LIS programs.

-## Training Student Library Instructors, Vol 2: A Guide for Librarians &amp; Academic Libraries
+## Training Library Instructors, Vol 2: A Guide for Librarians &amp; Academic Libraries

-The second volume will focus on training student library instructors in academic libraries through training programs, on-the-job training, or other mechanisms.
+The second volume will focus on training library instructors in academic libraries through training programs, on-the-job training, or other mechanisms.
 The book will begin with a framing of the need for training library student workers to teach and the value of peer-to-peer teaching & learning initiatives.
 This will be followed by case studies of how librarians and academic libraries have incorporated instruction training for their student workers or early-career librarians to prepare them for instructional duties and case studies exploring collaborations for peer-to-peer teaching opportunities.
 The volume will close with reflections and perspectives from graduate students and early-career librarians about their experiences with on-the-job training or in-house training programs in academic libraries as student workers or early-career librarians.

 ## References